 Tunnel Beach Rockhounding

-The most common gemstones here are clear agates, green, blue, and yellow jaspers, zeolites, and marine fossils.
+The most common gemstones here are clear, yellow, and carnelian agates, green, blue, and yellow jaspers, zeolites, calcite, and marine fossils.

-Collecting beach rocks typically requires no tools, but a Sand Dipper Square Scoop can be helpful for the task.
+Collecting beach rocks typically requires no tools, but a Sand Dipper Square Scoop can be helpful.

 Always check Rules and Rockhounding Regulations for Oregon Coast and Oregon State Parks before collecting.